RadishBeefSoup/radishbeefsoup.github.io/_posts/2022-03-26-Statistic-Basic-Knowledge.markdown

  If a randomly generated parameter value is better than the last one, it is added to the chain of parameter values with a certain probability determined by how much better it is (this is the Markov chain part).

+Gibbs sampling (One example of MCMC)

+For multi-variable distribution, e.g. 5 variables, Choose a random point in this 5-dimensional space.
+Given 2nd to 5th variables fixed, sample the 1st variable according to the simple conditional distribution.
+Then keep the 1st, 3rd to 5th variables fixed, sample the 2nd variable according to its simple conditional distribution.
+Every 5 steps, we get a new sample point.
+With this method, the sample points belong to the 5-dimentional multi-variable distribution.